Table of Contents

 What is Putrefaction?

-Putrefaction is the decay of the organic matter by the action of microorganisms resulting in the production of a foul smell.
-It occurs between 10 to 20 days of the death of an organism.
+Putrefaction is the decay of organic matter by the action of microorganisms resulting in the production of a foul smell.
+It occurs between 10 to 20 days after the death of an organism.

 Putrefaction involves the decomposition of proteins, breakdown of the tissues, and liquefaction of the organs.
-The body is decomposed by the action of putrefying bacteria and fungi which releases certain gases that infiltrate and deteriorates the body tissues and organs.
-Putrefying bacteria play a major role in recycling nitrogen from the dead organism.
+The body is decomposed by the action of putrefying bacteria and fungi, which releases certain gases that infiltrate and deteriorates the body tissues and organs.
+Putrefying bacteria play a major role in recycling nitrogen from dead organisms.

 The time taken for putrefaction depends upon various factors such as temperature, moisture, light, age, cause of death, etc.

 Process of Putrefaction

 Constant biochemical maintenance is required to utilise the chemical energy of the body.
-When it is not maintained it begins the hydrolysis process.
+When it is not maintained, it begins the hydrolysis process.
 The hydrolysis of proteins to water and amino acids is a spontaneous process and is accelerated by various bacteria present in the human gut.
 This weakens and breaks the tissues of the body.
-With the further breakdown of proteins, certain organic compounds and gases are excreted by the bacteria which emit a foul smell like the rotten flesh.
+With the further breakdown of proteins, certain organic compounds and gases are excreted by the bacteria, which emit a foul smell like rotten flesh.

-During this process, the skin tissues of the body rupture releasing the bacterial gas.
-With the continued process of putrefaction, the body finally reaches to a stage known as skeletonization where only the skeleton is left.
+During this process, the skin tissues of the body rupture, releasing the bacterial gas.
+With the continued process of putrefaction, the body finally reaches a stage known as skeletonization, where only the skeleton is left.